-Common stock offered by us

-Shares of our common stock having an aggregate offering price of up to

-Common stock outstanding as of March 15, 2021

-3,790,095 shares

-Manner of offering

-"At the market" offering that may be made from time to time through Ladenburg Thalmann & Co.
-Inc., as sales agent using commercially reasonable efforts consistent with its sales and trading practices.
-See "Plan of Distribution."

-We intend to use the net proceeds from this offering for acquiring investments in accordance with our investment objective and strategies described in this accordance with our investment objective and strategies described in this prospectus supplement and the accompanying prospectus, to redeem all or a portion of our outstanding Series A Term Preferred Stock and/or Series B Term Preferred Stock and for general working capital purposes.
+Common stock offered by us 1,025,000 shares of our common stock.
+We have granted the underwriters the option to purchase up to an additional 153,750 shares on the same terms within 30 days of the date of this prospectus supplement.
+Common stock outstanding prior to this offering 3,790,095 shares Common stock to be outstanding following this offering 4,815,095 shares The number of shares outstanding after the offering assumes the underwriters' over-allotment option is not exercised.
+If the over-allotment option is exercised in full, we will issue an additional shares and will have 4,968,845 shares outstanding after the offering.
+Use of proceeds We estimate that the net proceeds to us from this offering will be approximately \$14,135,280 (or \$16,300,572 if the underwriters exercise their over-allotment option to purchase additional shares of common stock in full), based on the public offering price of \$14.67 per share, after deducting underwriting discounts and commissions of \$601,470 (or approximately \$691,691 if the underwriters exercise their over-allotment option to purchase additional shares of common stock in full) payable by us and estimated offering expenses payable by us.
+We intend to use the net proceeds from this offering for acquiring investments in accordance with our investment objective and strategies described in this prospectus supplement and the accompanying prospectus, to redeem all or a portion of our outstanding Series A Term Preferred Stock and/or Series B Term Preferred Stock and for general working capital purposes.
 We may also pay operating expenses, including advisory and administrative fees and expenses, and may pay other expenses such as due diligence expenses of potential new investments, from the net proceeds of this offering.
 Pending such investments, we will invest the net proceeds primarily in cash, cash equivalents, U.S. government securities and other high-quality investments that mature in one year or less from the date of investment.
 The management fee payable by us will not be reduced while our assets are invested in such securities.
 See "Use of Proceeds" in the accompanying prospectus.
+Trading at a discount Shares of closed-end management investment companies that are listed on an exchange frequently trade at a discount to their NAV.
+If our shares trade at a discount to our NAV, it will likely increase the risk of loss for purchasers in this offering.
+Investing in our common stock involves a high degree of risk.
+Before buying any securities, you should read the discussion of the material risks of investing in our common stock, including the risk of leverage, under " Risk Factors " in the accompanying prospectus.